eddwebster/football_analytics/README.md

 #### R
 *    [`ggsoccer`](https://github.com/Torvaney/ggsoccer) - a soccer visualisation library in R from [Ben Torvaney](https://twitter.com/Torvaney);
+*    [`worldfootballR`](https://github.com/JaseZiv/worldfootballR) - a R package to allow users to extract various world football results and player statistics data from FBref and valuations and transfer data from TransferMarkt.com by [Jason Zivkovic](https://twitter.com/jaseziv); and
 *    [`understatr`](https://github.com/ewenme/understatr) - a R package to scrape data from Understat.

 ### GitHub Repositories